mhucka/devonthink-hacks/devonthink-toolbar-scripts/copy-location-paths-of-selected-items/README.md

 ## About the icon

-The [vector artwork](https://thenounproject.com/icon/pointer-330358/) used as a starting point for the icon created by [Shital Patel](https://thenounproject.com/shital777/)  It is licensed under the Creative Commons [Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license.
+The [vector artwork](https://thenounproject.com/icon/pointer-330358/) used as a starting point for the icon was created by [Shital Patel](https://thenounproject.com/shital777/) for the Noun Project.
+It is licensed under the Creative Commons [Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license.